sntsaac/weather_station/README.md

 - The device uses **LED animations** to indicate status (e.g., loading or activity).
 - The code is organized into separate modules for better maintainability, including Wi-Fi connection, sensor reading, LED control, and Adafruit IO communication.
 - Sensor data is sent regularly (every 10 seconds) to specific feeds on Adafruit IO, allowing remote monitoring of the environmental conditions.

+## Project Choice and Purpose

+I chose this project to **learn about IoT (Internet of Things)** in a hands-on way.
+It's a great simple project to see how devices connect to the internet.

+---

+### Why I Picked This Project

+I wanted a clear way to see how **IoT works**.
+The Raspberry Pi Pico WH has **built-in Wi-Fi**, which made it easy to send data without extra parts.
+It was perfect for learning about sensors, coding, and sending information online.

+---

+### What It Does

+This device is a **mini weather station**.
+Its main job is to **watch the temperature and humidity** in a room.

+* **Remote Monitoring:** Since it sends data to Adafruit IO, I can **check the weather conditions** from anywhere on my phone or computer.
+* **IoT Example:** It shows how a physical sensor collects data, how a small computer (the Pico) sends it, and how a website (Adafruit IO) shows it.
+It's a clear **IoT demonstration**.
+* **Future Ideas:** It's also a starting point for bigger projects.
+I can add more sensors or make it do more things later.

+---

+### What I'll Learn From the Data

+By seeing the temperature and humidity change over time on Adafruit IO, I expect to learn a few things:

+* **How stable my environment is:** I'll see if the temperature and humidity stay steady or jump around a lot.
+This can show if a room is well-insulated or has drafts.
+* **Daily patterns:** I can spot when the room gets warmest or coldest, or when humidity changes, like after a shower or cooking.
+* **What affects it:** I'll see how opening a window or turning on the heat changes the readings.
+This helps me understand my space better.

 ## Hardware Components